You can configure your ExtraHop system to enable users to log in to the system through the Okta identity management service.

 - Click View SP Metadata.
 You will need to copy the ACS URL and Entity ID to paste into the Okta configuration in the next procedure.

-This procedure requires you to copy and paste information between the ExtraHop Admin UI and the Okta Classic UI, so it is helpful to have each UI open side-by-side.
+This procedure requires you to copy and paste information between the ExtraHop Administration settings and the Okta Classic UI, so it is helpful to have each UI open side-by-side.

 - Log in to Okta.